cfengine/documentation/resources/additional-topics/file-content.markdown

 the password file, only if the user is not already defined, is a more complex operation.

-Cfengine allows you to model both whole files and parts of files, in any format, and promise that these fragments will satisfy certain promises about their state.
+CFEngine allows you to model both whole files and parts of files, in any format, and promise that these fragments will satisfy certain promises about their state.
 This is potentially different from more common templating approaches to file management in which pre-adjusted copies of files are generated for all